 In Port Macquarie itself, there is a fenced dog park at Stuart Park, on the western edge of Port Macquarie.
 The dog park is located adjacent to Woods Street in the centre of the park, with agility equipment and a separate section for small dogs.

-There are also fenced off-leash dog exercise areas in Wauchope, at Blackbutt Park, and Laurieton, at Henry Kendall Reserve.
+There are also fenced off-leash dog exercise areas in Wauchope, at Blackbutt Reserve (with two areas for larger and smaller dogs), and Laurieton, at Henry Kendall Reserve.

-Unfortunately, some of the attractions located around Port Macquarie are not dog-friendly.
-Not surprisingly, dogs are not allowed at the Koala Hospital (make sure you book in advance at the moment for a ticket).
-Plus dogs are not allowed at the Sea Acres Rainforest Centre (as it’s located in the small Sea Acres National Park) or at Timbertown in Wauchope (due to the working animals).
+Some of the top attractions around Port Macquarie are unfortunately not dog-friendly.
+Not surprisingly, dogs are not allowed to visit the wonderful Koala Hospital.
+Dogs are also not allowed at the Sea Acres Rainforest Centre (as it’s located in the small Sea Acres National Park) or at Timbertown in Wauchope (due to the working animals).

-Instead, check out these dog-friendly sightseeing options around the Port Macquarie area…
+Instead, check out these fun dog-friendly sightseeing options around the Port Macquarie area.

 A number of walking paths have been combined in Port Macquarie to create the 9km-long Port Macquarie Coastal Walk.
 Starting from Westport Park on the western edge of the town centre, it extends all the way south to Tacking Point Lighthouse.
 There’s plenty of detailed signs along the way.